AIR DUCT FAQ

 During the first 24 hours you may notice an increase in household dust since we are disturbing areas that have been untouched for years.
 You should plan a thorough dusting and vacuuming about 24 hours AFTER the clean.
 We will clean up after ourselves, but a good dusting and vacuum will often still be necessary.
 If you have maids, it’s a good idea to have them come AFTER the clean, not before (when possible).
 This is a good excuse to put off your normal housework until we are done.

 Q: Could air duct cleaning damage my ductwork?

 Ripley Services uses systems designed specifically for the more delicate flex duct we frequently encounter.
-Safety clutch mechanisms, smooth components and soft brushes prevent damage.
+Light weight air-powered sweeps, safety clutch mechanisms, smooth components and soft brushes prevent damage.
 It’s virtually impossible for our system to damage duct work that is intact.
 There are occasions where duct work has become brittle, dry rotted, damaged from rodents, age and neglect.
 Generally we can see this type of damage in the debris field that is being extracted from the ducts.
 The clean won’t cause damage, but it may reveal hidden problems.
 This is extremely rare and usually an extremely old or neglected system.

 Q: Will my home be less dusty after cleaning my air ducts?

 That depends on the source of your dust.
 Often times, the HVAC system is simply recirculating contaminates entering the home through air leaks, windows and doors.
 An extremely neglected system with dust streaks across ceilings and buildup on vent covers should notice an immediate improvement.